 If you want to ensure that all of your employees have the right attitude toward health and safety in the workplace, there are a number of things that you can do.
 First of all, it starts with hiring the right people who have a respect for workplace safety and who have always upheld safety regulations in the past.
 When you are considering hiring an employee you can ask their previous references what their attitude toward health and safety was in their last position.

-The next step is to ensure that all of your employees have the best health and safety training possible.
+The next step is to ensure that all of your employees have the best construction health and safety training possible.
 Courses covering the basics of health and safety in construction will help them to understand the dangers of their particular position and the importance of safe working procedures.
-The training will mean that they know how to carry out their tasks safely and how to respond in an emergency.
+The training will mean that they know how to carry out tasks safely and how to respond in an emergency.
 This training will need to be updated every couple of years, so make sure that your employee’s training stays current.

 Another way you can encourage the right attitude toward health and safety in construction is to provide incentives encouraging positive health and safety behaviour in your employees.
 For example, you could have a system of rewards in the workplace that you give out whenever you observe employees doing things safely.
-You could also give the entire workplace a reward when they reach a milestone, such as a full month without any health and safety incidents.
+You could also give the entire workplace a reward when they reach a milestone, such as a full month without any health and safety incidents or accidents.

 These are just a few ways that you can ensure your employees have the right behaviour and attitude toward health and safety in construction or any other industry.

 When it comes to health and safety in construction or any other hazardous field, behaviour and attitude is just as important as safety equipment.
 Consider sending your construction site managers on the CITB SMSTS training and your construction site supervisors on the CITB SSSTS course.